BayAreaMetro/fast-trips-project/_posts/2015-10-02-standards-for-standards.md

 ### More to come...

 We still need to see if this will work out in practice or be too cumbersome.
-Un until this point, we not explicitly sought the opinion of others and will be curious if we get any buy in or feedback on our proposals (we hope so!)
+Up until this point, we have not explicitly sought the opinion of others and will be curious if we get any buy in or feedback on our proposals (we hope so!)